googleapis/sdk-platform-java/library_generation/README.md

 protos from which the library are generated.

-In order to generate a post-processed GAPIC library, you need to pull the original repository (e.g. google-cloud-java/java-asset) and pass it as `repository_path`.
+In order to generate a post-processed GAPIC library, you need to pull the original repository (i.e. google-cloud-java) and pass the monorepo as `destination_path` (e.g. `google-cloud-java/java-asset`).
 This repository will be the source of truth for pre-existing pom.xml files, owlbot.py and .OwlBot.yaml files.
 See the option belows for custom postprocessed generations (e.g. custom `versions.txt` file).